-Predominant Varieties: Cabernet Sauvignon, Syrah, Merlot.
+Predominant Varieties: Cabernet Sauvignon, Syrah, Merlot

 - The Snake River Valley AVA – spans southwest Idaho and significant parts of Baker and Malheur counties in eastern Oregon.
 Collectively, the area is a massive 8,263 square miles or 5.27 million acres (that¹s nearly as large as New Jersey).
 Its boundaries make up the now dry, 4 million-year-old Lake Idaho, which extends 149 miles northwest to southeast, from the Oregon-Idaho state line to just west of Twin Falls, Idaho.
 The major Oregon cities include Ontario and Baker City.

-The Numbers: 46 Vineyards, 22 Wineries, 1,107 Vineyard Acres.
+The Numbers: 46 Vineyards, 22 Wineries, 1,107 Vineyard Acres

 There is one planted vineyard on the Oregon side of the Snake River Valley AVA.
-There is heightened interest in this area and Treasure Valley Community College in Ontario, Oregon is developing a viticulture and winemaking curriculum to be offered in the near future.
+There is heightened interest in this area and Treasure Valley Community College in Ontario, Oregon, is developing a viticulture and winemaking curriculum to be offered in the near future.

-Pre-Prohibition wine history of the Snake River Valley dates back to the late 1860s when French and German immigrants grew and produced fine wine.
+Pre-prohibition wine history of the Snake River Valley dates back to the late 1860s when French and German immigrants grew and produced fine wine.
 It was during this time that Idaho enjoyed a nationally renowned reputation for its wine industry, winning awards as far away as Buffalo, New York.
-In 1919 however, Prohibition shut down the wineries.
+In 1919, however, prohibition shut down the wineries.
 It wasn’t until 1970 that wine grapes were planted again in Snake River Valley.
 Today, just 1,107 of the appellation’s 5.27 million acres are planted with vinifera vineyards, which mean there is a tremendous amount of growth potential.
 The Snake River Valley became Idaho’s first (and only to date) and Oregon’s sixteenth official winegrowing region on April 9, 2007.

-Located inland and in the rain shadows of the Cascade, Sierra Nevada and Owyhee Mountain ranges, the Snake River Valley receives just 10 to 12 inches of annual rainfall, most of which occurs in winter.
+Located inland, and in the rain shadows of the Cascade, Sierra Nevada and Owyhee mountain ranges, the Snake River Valley receives just 10 to 12 inches of annual rainfall, most of which occurs in winter.
 This allows vintners to perfectly manage the plants through irrigation during the region’s relatively short (142 days on average) growing season.
 This area is also characterized by hot days and cool nights in summer.
 This drastic diurnal temperature variation helps balance natural acids and sugars, making the grapes ideal for premium winemaking.

 There are a great variety of soil types in the Snake River Valley, predominantly sand, mud silts, loess and volcanic detritus on top of sedimentary rock.
 The soil types of the Snake River Valley are so diverse that soil is not a distinguishing factor in this appellation.